-- The SQL Remote window displays status information while running.
+- When SQL Remote displays the message Execution completed, click Shutdown. - ◆ The SQL Remote window displays status information while running.
 This information can be output to a log file for record keeping.
 You will see that the Message Agent first receives a message from asademo, and then sends a message.
 This return message contains confirmation of successful receipt of the replication update; such confirmations are part of the SQL Remote message tracking system that ensures message delivery even in the event of message system errors. - Depending on the current status of the database, there are three different connectivity parameters you can use to connect to a database: - dbf Connect to the database using the database file.
 This parameter requires you to specify the database file itself.
 If no server is currently running, a server will be started and the database will be loaded onto it.
 If a server is already running, the database will be loaded onto the default server. - dbn Connect to the database using the database name.
 This parameter requires you to specify the name of the database.
 You can only use this parameter when the database is already running. - dbs Connect to the database using the database source.
 A data source is a collection of parameters stored in the system registry or in a set of files.
-The source is referenced simply by its name.

-Ger For more information about data sources, see "DataSourceName connection parameter" on page 175 of the book ASA Database Administration Guide.
+The source is referenced simply by its name. - For more information about data sources, see "DataSourceName connection parameter [DSN]" [ASA Database Administration Guide, page 186].